The Journey of the Little Penguin

 We sat at dusk waiting for the last rays of sun to fade away.
 The audience was impatient, with whispers going around like a wave.
 The scene finally became completely dark and we could barely distinguish the horizon.
 It was an unknown wait, without knowing what to expect or where to look.
 Suddenly, tiny silhouettes appeared on the horizon.
 It was the beginning of an amazing night.
 It was the start of the penguin parade.

-Phillip Island is located in the south-southeast of Melbourne, Australia and it holds one of the most important colonies of Little penguins with around 30,000 individuals1.
-The total number of Little penguins is calculated to be one million and luckily this species is not threatened by extinction.
+Phillip Island is located in the south-southeast of Melbourne, Australia and it holds one of the most important colonies of Little Penguins with around 30,000 individuals1.
+The total number of Little Penguins is calculated to be 250,000 pairs and luckily this species is not threatened by extinction.
 In general, their numbers have remained stable on recent decades2.

 Even though their numbers are relatively stable, Little penguins have not escaped the impact of humans.
 Because these animals live very close to human settlements, they are threatened by growing urbanization and the risk of losing their breeding habitat.
 In fact, it is likely that actual colonies hold the last few habitable places for penguins6.